haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/reference/discover-deploy.md

 ## Project configuration {#cloud-deploy-conf}
 A set of YAML configuration files located in the project root directory define your Magento installation and describe its dependencies.
 If you intend to make changes, modify the YAML files in your local branch.
 The build and deploy scripts access those files for specific settings.

 For all Starter environments and Pro Integration environments, pushing your Git branch updates all settings and configurations dependent on these files.
-For Pro Staging and Production environments, you will need to enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html).
+For Pro Staging and Production environments, you will need to enter a [支持工单]({{ page.baseurl }}/cloud/trouble/trouble.html).
 We will configure those environments using configurations from the Git files.

 -  [`.magento.app.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_magento-app.html)—defines how to build and deploy Magento.
 Enter specific build and deploy options to the `hooks` section.
 - [`.magento.env.yaml`]({{ page.baseurl }}/cloud/project/magento-env-yaml.html)—centralizes the management of build and deploy actions across all of your environments, including Pro Staging and Production, using environment variables.
 -  [`.magento/routes.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_routes.html)—defines how {{site.data.var.ee}} processes an incoming URL.
--  [`.magento/services.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_services.html)—defines the services Magento uses by name and version.
-For example, this file may include versions of MySQL, PHP extensions, and Elasticsearch.
+-  [`.magento/services.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_services.html)—defines the services Magento uses by name and version. 例如， this file may include versions of MySQL, PHP extensions, and Elasticsearch.
 These are referred to as *services*.
 -  [`app/etc/config.php`](http://devdocs.magento.com/guides/v2.1/cloud/live/sens-data-over.html)—defines the [system-specific settings](http://devdocs.magento.com/guides/v2.1/cloud/live/sens-data-over.html#cloud-clp-settings) Magento uses to configure your store.
 Magento auto-generates this file if it does not detect it during the build phase and includes a list of modules and extensions.
 If the file exists, the build phase continues as normal, compresses static files using `gzip`, and deploys the files.
 If you follow [Configuration Management](http://devdocs.magento.com/guides/v2.1/cloud/live/sens-data-over.html) at a later time, the commands update the file without requiring additional steps.

    <div class="bs-callout bs-callout-info" id="info" markdown="1">